-The Trust engages in the advocacy for, and planning, implementing, and funding of the State of Alaska's Comprehensive Integrated Mental Health Program.
+The Trust engages in the advocacy for, and planning, implementing and funding of the State of Alaska's Comprehensive Integrated Mental Health Program.
 Each year it provides grants to state agencies and private sector organizations in support of their efforts to improve the lives of current and future beneficiaries.
-The Trust funds these activities primarily with revenue generated from financial investments managed by the Alaska Permanent Fund Corporation (APFC) and the State of Alaska's Department of Revenue, Investments Division (Treasury).
-Additional revenue is earned from Trust land managed by the Trust Land Office (TLO), which resides within the State of Alaska's Department of Natural Resources.
-Revenue-generated from Trust land includes land leasing and sales, commercial timber sales, mineral exploration and production, coal, oil and gas exploration and development, and sand, gravel and rock sales, and management of the Trust's Commercial Real Estate (CRE) portfolio.
+The Trust funds these activities with revenue generated from Trust land and financial investments.
+Trust lands are managed by the Trust Land Office (TLO), which resides within the State of Alaska's Department of Natural Resources.
+Revenue-generated from Trust land includes land leasing and sales, real estate investment and development, commercial timber sales, mineral exploration and production, coal, oil and gas exploration and development, and sand, gravel and rock sales.
+Trust financial investments are managed by the Alaska Permanent Fund Corporation (APFC) and the State of Alaska's Department of Revenue, Investments Division (Treasury).